nicknist/practiceCRUDJava/README.md

 * As a JavaScript user, this was a learning experience to use an IDE for the first time while using Java.
 I used IntelliJ and realized near the end of the project that I did not know how to push from GitHub from IntelliJ and learned to make a big commit.

 ## Future Iterations:
-* Something that I would hope to add is the functionality to do multiple things on the same 'run' of the program.
-As it stands, you are only able to do one thing per program run.
 * I would like to add a 'persistent state' of the data on this program so that when things happen, they persist and continue to be true.
 For example, if you add a friend, when you come back later the friend should be there.

 ## Working Demo: